 Identifying Critical Events in Reliability Monitor

 Each event on the Reliability Monitor timeline has an icon that denotes its type.
-Here, you’re primarily looking for critical events — instances that may have led to BSOD Windows 10.
+Here, you’re primarily looking for critical events — instances that may have led to BSOD in Windows 10.

 Identifying Critical Events in Reliability Monitor